cashubtc/cdk/context.md

 `work in progress`

-# Context for the Proof of Concept eTIMEbank implementation of ecash
+# Context for the Proof of Concept eTIMEbank

 #### Contents: